OpenLane-V2: A Topology Reasoning Benchmark for Unified 3D HD Mapping: Introduction

-Inherited from the OpenLane dataset~\citep{chen2022persformer}, which is the first real-world and large-scale 3D lane dataset, \textbf{\datasetname}, also known as \textbf{OpenLane-V2}, provides lane annotations in 3D space to reflect their properties in the real world.
+Inherited from the OpenLane dataset~\citep{chen2022persformer}, which is the first real-world and large-scale 3D lane dataset, \textbf{\datasetname}, provides lane annotations in 3D space to reflect their properties in the real world.
 The directed lane centerlines and their connectivity serve as map-like perception results to facilitate downstream tasks.
-Additional to the annotations of traffic elements, we establish relationships between lanes and traffic elements.
-That is, the connection between a lane and a traffic element is denoted as valid if and only if the traffic element controls the lane.
-With these representations, autonomous vehicles understand the current driving scenarios of where to go or whether to accelerate or slow down (\cref{fig:overview}).
+In addition to the annotations of traffic elements, we establish relationships between centerlines and traffic elements.
+That is, the correspondence between a lane and a traffic element is denoted as valid if and only if the traffic element controls the lane.
+With these representations, self-driving vehicles understand the current driving scenarios and know where to go or whether to accelerate.
 For more details on the proposed dataset, please refer to \cref{sec:dataset}.

-For the newly defined task, we strive to make our metric capable of covering all aspects of the task.
-The \textbf{OpenLane-V2 Score (OLS)} summarizes model performances with its component of $\text{DET}$ and $\text{TOP}$ for perception and reasoning respectively. \cref{sec:task} gives an exhaustive description of the proposed tasks and metrics.

-Our contributions are as follows: \begin{itemize} \item We present the \datasetname dataset for benchmarking the task of scene understanding.
-To the best of our knowledge, \datasetname is the first dataset that focuses on topology reasoning in the autonomous driving domain. \item Building on top of awesome benchmarks, \datasetname includes massive images collected from various cities worldwide.
+To sum up, our contributions are as follows: \begin{itemize} \item We present the \datasetname dataset for benchmarking the task of scene understanding.
+To the best of our knowledge, \datasetname is the first dataset that focuses on topology reasoning in the autonomous driving domain.
+Tasks and corresponding metrics are dedicatedly designed to evaluate model performance on the proposed benchmark. \item Built on top of awesome benchmarks, \datasetname includes massive images collected from various cities worldwide.
 It contains 2.1M instance-level annotations and 1.9M positive topology relationships.
 All annotations are carefully validated. \item We provide a development kit for easy access to the proposed dataset.
 Besides, plug-ins to prevail deep learning frameworks for training models would be jointly maintained with the community.
 The test server and leaderboard will also be maintained for fair comparisons. \end{itemize}